ZerdBG3/RAW/README.md

 |:---:|:---:|

 # Description
 * This mod's main objective is to modify vanilla content so that it respect D&D 5th edition ruleset.
 This means removing some of Larian's takes on the ruleset and adapting it to more closely resemble the tabletop experience.
-As of right now, we're mainly covering the Player's Handbook content.
+As of right now, the guideline followed is the Player's Handbook and Dungeon's Master Guide contents.

 # Features
 * See all current features [here](https://github.com/ZerdBG3/DnD-Rebalancing/blob/main/Features.md)